-Figure 2-18.
+Figure 2-30.
 Variable Menu

-- In the "Variable" window fill in the following fields: - Name (mandatory field): type a unique name for the Variable (\$\$, | |, and the space character are not allowed). - Description: enter a short description for the Variable. - Type: select one of the following types of Variable: - Character String: a character or an integer string. - Static Enumeration: list of values.
-Click the Add button to add a value. - Dynamic Enumeration: list of values.
-Click the Add button to add a value.
-Note that the designer can still define explicit values, as an aid during development. - Initial value: - For String Variable: type an initial value for the Variable. - For Enumeration: the list contains the values defined for the enumeration.
-Select the desired initial value that will be presented to the user.
+- In the "Variable" window fill in the following fields: - Name (mandatory field): type a unique name for the Variable (\$\$, | |, and the space character are not allowed). - Description: enter a short description for the Variable. - Type: select one of the following types of Variable: - Character String: a character. - Enumeration: list of values.
+Click the Add button to add a value. - Date: a valid date (pop up) - Boolean: true or false values - Float: floating pointInteger: numeric value

-2.4.8 Adding Hooks
+2.5.8 Adding Hooks